databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_numbands
 *************

-.. function:: rst_numbands(raster)
+.. function:: rst_numbands(tile)

-    Returns number of bands in the raster.
+    Returns number of bands in the raster tile.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)